skranz0/PnPManager/notes.md

 # erster Prototyp:
 -[x] add mob with lifepoints and armor
--[] enter damage value
+-[x] enter damage value
--[] substract damage from life and incorporate armor
+-[x] substract damage from life and incorporate armor

 # possible future functionality:
-- enter damage in popup, instead of an extra activity
+-[x] enter damage in popup, instead of an extra activity
 - multiple mobs
 	- stats in SQLite or JSON?
 - mob templates